DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

    ```
    b6494278d0a399547a9344a6018a30b388f71a97ef52989bcdd661002f3a8631  lineage-18.1-20210906-recovery-FP3.img
    ```
-1. Now compare some random parts of the number to the one given on the recovery image download page.
+1. Now compare the number to the one given on the recovery image download page.
 Ensure, you are browsing secure with "https".
 [<img src="img/sha256.png" width="500" height="250">](img/sha256.png)
+1. Be aware, in the next step all data will be erased on your fairphone!

 ## 5. Install LinegaeOS recovery image

 All checks passed?
-Then lets do the work:
+Then lets continues:
 1. Type on your computer `fastboot oem unlock`.
 1. If your fairphone reboots, a `adb reboot bootloader` will bring you back.
-1. Install fastboot image
+1. Install fastboot image & reboot to recovery
-   1. in case of Fairphone2 by typing on your computer `fastboot flash recovery <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).
+   1. in case of Fairphone2
+      1. by typing on your computer `fastboot flash recovery <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).
+      1. With the device powered off, hold Volume Up + Power.
+Release when boot logo appears.
-   1. in case of Fairphone3 by typing on your computer `fastboot flash boot <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).
+   1. in case of Fairphone3
+      1. by typing on your computer `fastboot flash boot <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).
-1. Type on your computer `fastboot oem lock`.

-OEM unlocking / locking will erase all data, so we should ensure to do the lock again now.
+      1. With the device powered off, hold Volume Up + Power.
+Release when boot logo appears.

+Please take care not to boot in to your old Android / FairphoneOS.
+If you missed the proper reboot into recovery by buttons you've to step back to step 1. because your old os reinstall its own recovery over the one you installed.

 ## 6. Install LineageOS